sumnerevans/sumnerevans.com/content/baltic-cruise/2015-08-10-london-england.md

 After doing the Rick Steve’s tour, we went on our own through some of the other galleries.
-At this point, everything was beginning to morph into just “things that dead people used, worshiped, or looked at”.
+At this point, everything was beginning to morph into just "things that dead people used, worshipped, or looked at".
 I think it would be great if you could live in London and get a pass and do just one room for a few hours every day.